 This document explains how the MXBMRP3 plugin works, from the ground up.
 It’s designed to help new contributors understand the codebase quickly.

-MXBMRP3 is a HUD (Heads-Up Display) plugin for Piboso racing simulators (MX Bikes, GP Bikes, WRS, KRP).
+MXBMRP3 is a HUD (Heads-Up Display) plugin for PiBoSo racing simulators (MX Bikes, GP Bikes, WRS, KRP).
 The plugin displays real-time racing information on screen: lap times, standings, speedometer, track map, and more.

 The plugin is a Windows DLL (with .dlo extension) that each game loads at startup.
 The game calls our exported functions to send us data and request rendering instructions.
 A multi-game translation layer allows the same core code to work across all supported games.